taylankalkan01/COMP-Chapter-4/README.md

 # Decision & Selection
 **_Project Name_**  | **_Description_**
 ------------- | -------------
-[MinValue](https://github.com/taylankalkan01/COMP-Chapters_Java/blob/master/Decision%20%26%20Selection/src/MinValue.java)  | The purpose of this program is to use a one-way selection structure to determine the smallest value among three integers.
+[MinValue.java](https://github.com/taylankalkan01/COMP-Chapters_Java/blob/master/Decision%20%26%20Selection/src/MinValue.java)  | The purpose of this program is to use a one-way selection structure to determine the smallest value among three integers.
-[PrintingService](https://github.com/taylankalkan01/COMP-Chapters_Java/blob/master/Decision%20%26%20Selection/src/PrintingService.java)  | Suppose that the cost of printing large photos (24 x 36) is calculated as follows: (- Service charge $3.00- $7.99 per copy for the first 10 copies- $7.25 for each addition copy.)
+[PrintingService.java](https://github.com/taylankalkan01/COMP-Chapters_Java/blob/master/Decision%20%26%20Selection/src/PrintingService.java)  | Suppose that the cost of printing large photos (24 x 36) is calculated as follows: (- Service charge $3.00- $7.99 per copy for the first 10 copies- $7.25 for each addition copy.)
 Write a program that prompts the user to enter the number of copies to print, then calculates and prints the amount due.
-DEMO  |
+[PayrollWithDecision.java](https://github.com/taylankalkan01/COMP-Chapters_Java/blob/master/Decision%20%26%20Selection/src/PayrollWithDecision.java) |This program inputs the hourly-paid employee's information (name, hours worked, and hourly rate), validates the user input, calculates the weekly pay including the overtime pay if applies, and prints the payroll report.
 DEMO  |
 DEMO  |
 DEMO  |